1f604/xkcdpwd/README.md

 Running genpw.py without any arguments will default to generating a 10 word long password.

-Running genpw.py with 1 integer argument will cause it to generate a password with the length specified by the argument.
+Running genpw.py with 1 integer argument will cause it to generate a n-word-long password where n is the argument supplied.

 Example: